Native Events in Blazor AutoComplete Component

 Pass event data to event handler

-Blazor provides set of argument types to map to native events.
-The list of event types and event arguments are:
+Blazor provides strongly typed event argument classes that map to native events.
+Common event types and corresponding argument classes include:

 <SfAutoComplete TValue="string" TItem="Country" @onkeypress="@(e => KeyPressed(e))" DataSource="@LocalData">